 Benefits and Perks

-Paid time off is in short supply here, with only one in four respondents receiving paid vacation and an eighth of respondents receiving paid sick days.
-The larger part of employees allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-A strong majority of employees report having health insurance, and the larger part of workers report having dental coverage.
-Other privileges include a subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.
+A majority of employees participate in the company's 401(k) retirement savings plan.
+A solid majority of survey participants report having health insurance, and the larger part of survey participants report having dental coverage.
+Other privileges include a company cell phone, a casual working environment, tuition reimbursement, life insurance, and flexible hours.